Webinar

 Soldier Settlement in NSW

-This webinar will explore records in the NSW State Archives Collection that tell the stories of these soldier settlers
+This webinar explores records in the NSW State Archives Collection that tell the stories of soldier settlers.
+Learn more about the individuals who participated in the scheme, and how you can research these men and women in our collection

 Online talk